HiveTrust · A2A Settlement Architecture

 Protocol Economics

-The toll structure mirrors EIP-1559's base-fee / priority-fee split — a mechanism proven at Ethereum scale to balance network health against user cost.
+The toll works like EIP-1559's base fee and priority fee split, a setup that Ethereum has proven at scale to balance network health against user cost.

-In EIP-1559, every transaction pays a base fee (burned, predictable) plus an optional priority fee (miner tip, variable).
-HiveTrust adopts the same dual-layer model for A2A commerce.
+In EIP-1559, every transaction pays a base fee that gets burned and stays predictable, plus an optional priority fee that works like a tip and moves around.
+HiveTrust uses the same two-part model for A2A commerce.

-The 1.0% protocol toll is the base fee — fixed, burned into Hive's operating infrastructure, entirely predictable.
-Agents budget for it as a known cost of settlement, not a surprise.
+The 1.0% protocol toll is the base fee.
+It's fixed, it goes straight into running Hive's infrastructure, and it's fully predictable.
+Agents can budget for it as a known cost, not a surprise.

-On top of the toll, the Autonomous Pricing Engine adds a risk-adjusted premium between 0.5% and 5.0% — the priority fee analogue — set by Dutch auction against available capacity.
-High demand raises the premium; Dutch auctions clear surplus capacity downward.
+On top of the toll, the automatic pricing engine adds a risk-adjusted premium between 0.5% and 5.0%.
+That's the priority fee part, set by a Dutch auction against how much capacity is available.
+High demand pushes the premium up, and the Dutch auction brings surplus capacity back down.

-Every rate — toll, premium, Dutch floor — is set by on-chain demand signals.
-No human operator touches rates.
+Every rate here, the toll, the premium, and the Dutch floor, gets set by on-chain demand.
+No human touches the rates.

 Worked Example